State cases explode by another record, 9,585; more than 29,000 in 4 days

 On Friday, there were 4 more deaths in Palm Beach County.

-Three new deaths were identified in the state report from Palm Beach County -- men 64, 90 and 96.
-Marttin's new deaths were women, 66 and 93.
+Three new deaths were identified in the state report Saturday from Palm Beach County as men 64, 90 and 96.
+Martin's new deaths were women, 66 and 93.

 The youngest fatality in the state was reported Friday as a 16-year-old girl from Lee County, who was listed in the state database as a case on Tuesday, the day she died, WFLA reported.
 Carsyn Davis, of Fort Myers, was to a hospital one week ago Friday, two days before her 17th birthday